l1siki-dev/okinawa_gametheory/docs/01_Analysis/08_psychology-okinawa.md

+# Psychology of Okinawa People

-# 8: "If we help, they'll like us."
+"If we help, they'll like us."

 Sadly, **this is not true.**